-- Infection by viruses and malware are another reason that videos might suddenly disappear from your computer.
+- 👾 Infection by viruses and malware is another reason that videos might suddenly disappear from your computer.
 Maintaining antivirus software is your main defense against this problem.
 Avoid connecting flash drives or removable storage devices to your computer as this might expose it to potential contamination by malicious software.

 Backing up your data regularly is a good practice to follow and will help you in the event of a data loss scenario.
 It’s always better to have more than one copy of important files to protect yourself from disaster.